 Feature Recommended value Comment Graphic processing 16-bit colour palette The minimum envisaged in the MHP specification (8 bit: MHP palette giving 188 colours) is not sufficient for evolving graphical applications (e.g. photos).

-&lt;sup>8 As soon as H.264/AVC High Profile @ Level 4.2 (1080p50) will become part of the DVB toolbox, its support will be considered in next releases of the HD-Book DTT.
-This profile includes also supporting 576p50 (Enhanced Definition TV), a format which broadcasters can consider for new H.264/AVC SD services.
+Video sizing Arbitrary resizing In case of discrete resizing, the receiver shall select and use the value nearest to the requested value applications This profile includes also supporting 576p50 (Enhanced Definition TV), a format which broadcasters can consider for new H.264/AVC SD services.